 Two of Kitware’s assistant directors of computer vision, Arslan Basharat and Scott McCloskey, are organizers of the Workshop on Media Forensics.
 Taking place on June 15, this full-day workshop will highlight algorithms and datasets to address the increasing prevalence of misinformation due to fabricated media.
 Having expertise in media forensics, Kitware understands the importance of advancing this technical field.
 We have been continually developing and evolving our algorithms and techniques to detect image and video editing automatically.
 More information about the Workshop on Media Forensics.

 With the acceptance rate for the CVPR 2020 main conference being less than 30%, Kitware is proud to have one of their papers selected.
 Authored by Ashraful Islam, Chengjiang Long, Arslan Basharat, assistant director of computer vision at Kitware, and Anthony Hoogs, senior director of computer vision at Kitware, the paper is titled “DOA-GAN: Dual-Order Attentive Generative Adversarial Network for Image Copy-move Forgery Detection and Localization.”
 This paper addresses the challenges of detecting well-crafted forgery in images.
 While manipulated images are increasingly being used for nefarious purposes, fabrications are becoming more difficult for humans and machines to detect.
 This paper explores the benefits of using a Generative Adversarial Network with a dual-order attention model to detect and localize copy-move forgery.
-Details on the presentation times of this poster have not been shared by CVPR yet.
-Please check back soon for more information.
+The paper will be presented with a live Q&A session on Tuesday, June 16, 2020, from 4-6 PM and Wednesday, June 17, 2020 4-6 AM PT.
 Read “DOA-GAN: Dual-Order Attentive Generative Adversarial Network for Image Copy-move Forgery Detection and Localization.”

 Though CVPR will be virtual this year, we expect we will be able to demonstrate Kitware’s computer vision expertise with attendees.
 We plan to highlight our Kitware Image and Video Exploitation and Retrieval (KWIVER) open source toolkit.
 KWIVER contains advanced computer vision tools to perform object detection and tracking; activity, event, and threat detection; scene understanding; and social multimedia analysis.
 We also plan to feature Video and Image Analytics for a Marine Environment (VIAME), an open source toolkit developed in partnership with the NOAA National Marine Fisheries Service.
 This software analyzes video from underwater cameras, drones, and satellites using AI to identify and count marine life automatically.
 We have been working to extend VIAME to meet other capabilities and needs.